 The following are examples of problematic romantic relationships that are prohibited:

-- Faculty member and his or her student whom the faculty member currently teaches or advises.
+- Faculty member and their student whom the faculty member currently teaches or advises.

 - Staff member and a student over whom the staff member has an evaluative, decision-making responsibility, or where the staff member coaches or counsels the student.